SoftInstigate/restheart-website/docs/v6/change-streams.md

 Notes:

 -   Only a subset of aggregation pipeline stages are allowed for this features.
 Check MongoDB's [documentation](https://docs.mongodb.com/manual/changeStreams/#modify-change-stream-output) for further informations.
--   Stages takes as input [Change Events](https://docs.mongodb.com/manual/reference/change-events/) instead of the modified documents itselves.
+-   Stages takes as input [Change Events](https://docs.mongodb.com/manual/reference/change-events/) instead of the documents themselves.
 For example, the modified version of a document after a PATCH request is present at event.fullDocument property of the stages input event.
 (See [examples](#examples) below).

 ### Escape stage properties informations